MikkelHJuul/grpcConst/README.md

 ## Implementation
 This is a golang implementation.
 The client side is made as an interceptor that decorates the streams' `grpc.ClientStream`, overriding the method `RecvMsg`.

+A client simply initiate it's client connection with an interceptor `grpcConst.StreamClientInterceptor`.

+A convenience method `grpcConst.HeaderSetConstant` can be used to construct the header that can be sent using your server-side `stream.SendHeader` before sending messages.
 ## TODO
 - arrays?
 - test